There is very little good information about Medellin nightlife in Colombia. Many articles speak about the same boring bars and clubs.

 Is it safe to party in Medellin at Night?

 Yes, the Nightlife in Medellin is safe.
-But you should always follow a few logic safety rules.
+But you should always follow a few logical safety rules.

 I’m going to tell you how to No dar Papaya.
-It’s a Colombian saying more important than Yoda’s quotes.
+It’s a Colombian saying more critical than Yoda’s quotes.

 It means, “don’t give the stick to be beaten with”.